 (a) Acceptance of this Guaranty by Beneficiary;

-(b) Utilities entering into, and incurring indebtedness in connection with, the Physical Transactions and/or the Financial Transactions with Beneficiary;
+(b) The Guaranteed Entities entering into, and incurring indebtedness in connection with, the Physical Transactions and/or the Financial Transactions with Beneficiary;

-(c) Modification or amendment of any Physical Transaction(s) and/or Financial Transaction(s) between Utilities and Beneficiary;
+(c) Modification or amendment of any Physical Transaction(s) and/or Financial Transaction(s) between the Guaranteed Entities and Beneficiary;

-(d) Any extension of time or other modification of terms for the payment of any sums due and payable to Beneficiary in connection with the Physical Transactions and/or the Financial Transactions between Utilities and Beneficiary;
+(d) Any extension of time or other modification of terms for the payment of any sums due and payable to Beneficiary in connection with the Physical Transactions and/or the Financial Transactions between the Guaranteed Entities and Beneficiary;

-(e) Presentment and demand concerning the liabilities of the Gurantor, including, but not limited to, payment, default, dishonor, protest or notice of protest with respect to any notes, drafts, or other instruments evidencing indebtedness, received from Utilities to Beneficiary; and
+(e) Presentment and demand concerning the liabilities of the Gurantor, including, but not limited to, payment, default, dishonor, protest or notice of protest with respect to any notes, drafts, or other instruments evidencing indebtedness, received from a Guaranteed Entity to Beneficiary; and

-(f) Any defaults by or disputes with Utilities with respect to payment or performance in connection with the Physical Transactions and/or the Financial Transactions between Utilities and Beneficiary.
+(f) Any defaults by or disputes with a Guaranteed Entity with respect to payment or performance in connection with the Physical Transactions and/or the Financial Transactions between the Guaranteed Entities and Beneficiary.

-6. Guarantor acknowledges that the modification of any contract(s) giving rise to the Physical Transactions and/or Financial Transactions between Utilities and Beneficiary shall not discharge or otherwise affect the liability of the Guarantor with respect thereto under this Guaranty.
+6. Guarantor acknowledges that the modification of any contract(s) giving rise to the Physical Transactions and/or Financial Transactions between the Guaranteed Entities and Beneficiary shall not discharge or otherwise affect the liability of the Guarantor with respect thereto under this Guaranty.

-7. For the purposes of this Guaranty, all sums to become due from Utilities to Beneficiary shall be deemed to have become immediately due and payable upon the occurrence of any of the following: (a) a petition under any chapter of the Bankruptcy Code, as amended, be filed by or against Utilities; (b) Utilities makes a general assignment for the benefit of creditors, suspends business, or commits any act amounting to a business failure; or (c) an attachment be levied or a tax lien be filed against any of Utilities’ property.
+7. For the purposes of this Guaranty, all sums to become due from a Guaranteed Entity to Beneficiary shall be deemed to have become immediately due and payable upon the occurrence of any of the following: (a) a petition under any chapter of the Bankruptcy Code, as amended, be filed by or against a Guaranteed Entity; (b) a Guaranteed Entity makes a general assignment for the benefit of creditors, suspends business, or commits any act amounting to a business failure; or (c) an attachment be levied or a tax lien be filed against any of a Guaranteed Entity’s property.

-8. Guarantor hereby agrees that Beneficiary, from time to time, may extend the time of payment of the whole, or any part, of the indebtedness of Utilities, and may receive and accept notes, bills, checks, trade acceptances and other instruments for the payment of money, made, accepted or delivered by Utilities or any other person or persons, as well as extensions or renewals thereof (and hereby consents to any such things heretofore done by Beneficiary), without in any way releasing or discharging Guarantor from its obligations hereunder.
+8. Guarantor hereby agrees that Beneficiary, from time to time, may extend the time of payment of the whole, or any part, of the indebtedness of the Guaranteed Entities, and may receive and accept notes, bills, checks, trade acceptances and other instruments for the payment of money, made, accepted or delivered by the Guaranteed Entities or any other person or persons, as well as extensions or renewals thereof (and hereby consents to any such things heretofore done by Beneficiary), without in any way releasing or discharging Guarantor from its obligations hereunder.

-9. Guarantor’s obligations under this Guaranty are independent of all obligations of Utilities to Beneficiary.
-Beneficiary shall not be required to proceed first against Utilities or any other person, firm or corporation before resorting to Guarantor for payment under this Guaranty.
+9. Guarantor’s obligations under this Guaranty are independent of all obligations of the Guaranteed Entities to Beneficiary.
+Beneficiary shall not be required to proceed first against a Guaranteed Entity or any other person, firm or corporation before resorting to Guarantor for payment under this Guaranty.

 10. Demands on Guarantor for payment under this Guaranty shall be in writing and delivered by mail or telecommunication to the following address: